masesgroup/NetPDF/src/documentation/articles/usageCLI.md

 ---
-title: NetPDF CLI tool of PDFBox suite for .NET
+title: NetPDF CLI tool of .NET suite for PDFBox™
-_description: Describes the CLI tool to use PDFBox classes from any command-line shell
+_description: Describes the CLI tool to use PDFBox™ classes from any command-line shell
 ---

 # NetPDF: CLI